 Figure 3-3 shows the modelled surface water flood depths for the medium risk event +50% climate change.
-Risk is modelled to be significantly greater than for present day conditions, with the medium risk plus climate change event being similar in extent to the low risk present day event.
-Greatest flood depths are modelled to be between 0.3 and 0.6 m with some areas of significant hazard (Figure 3-4).
-Safe access and escape routes should be achievable via William Street to the south, given the low depths and hazards along this route.
+Risk is modelled to be similar to present day conditions and remains within the same depression onsite.
+Greatest flood depths are modelled to be > 1.2m with some areas of significant hazard (Figure 3-4).
+The risk area should be maintained within the site as a landscape feature that can hold surface water when required.

-1 Based on Section 7.5 Hazard rating.
+Based on Section 7.5 Hazard rating.
 What is the Risk of Flooding from Surface Water map?
 Report version 2.0.
 April 2019.
 Environment Agency